okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 ---
 title: Set up OAuth 2.0 On-Behalf-Of Token Exchange
-excerpt: This guide discusses how to retain user context in requests to downstream services using On-Behalf-Of Token Exchange with a single custom authorization server or between other custom authorization servers under the same Okta tenant.
+excerpt: This guide discusses how to retain user context in requests to downstream services using On-Behalf-Of Token Exchange.
+You can use On-Behalf-Of Token Exchange with a single custom authorization server or between other custom authorization servers under the same Okta tenant.
 layout: Guides
 ---

 <ApiLifecycle access="ea" />

-This guide discusses how to retain user context in requests to downstream services using On-Behalf-Of Token Exchange with a single custom authorization server or between other custom authorization servers under the same Okta tenant.
+This guide discusses how to retain user context in requests to downstream services using On-Behalf-Of Token Exchange.
+You can use On-Behalf-Of Token Exchange with a single custom authorization server or between other custom authorization servers under the same Okta tenant.

 ---